Terms / Policies / Procedures

-Ice cream is available each day during recreational lunch time (separate periods for Juniors & Seniors).
-Permission for ice-cream must be given through PlayerSpace at the time of registration.
+Ice cream is available each day during recreational lunch time (separate periods for each division).
+All ice cream served will be individually packaged.
+We do have a selection of non-diary options.

-For this summer each camp group has a unique schedule based around swim periods for the week.
-Each schedule includes the following components: Group Time, Elective Time, Big Fun Time (BFT) and Treat Tuesdays as well as a snack time.
-See below for more information about each component.
+For this summer, each camp group has a unique schedule based around swim periods for the week.
+Each schedule includes the following components: Hobby Time, Heroic Journey, Division Time, Big Fun Time (BFT), Group Time, and Foodie Fridays, as well as a snack time.

 PM SNACK TIME:

-Campers will be given a fun treat in the afternoon on Tuesdays.
+Campers will be given a fun treat in the afternoon on Fridays.
 They will be distributed by the Activity Leaders and the camp director.

 The activity areas are as follows: